Kingpin's Guide to The Cost of Living in Brussels

 The most expensive areas to live in include Ixelles, Uccle and Woluwe St Pierre.
 Expats can find more budget-friendly properties outside of the city centre in areas such as Waterloo, Tervuren and Overijse.
 For more information on accommodation on Brussels, read our article How to Find an Apartment in Brussels.

-Although many residents in Brussels tend to drive, public transport is often the preferred method of transportation for those who live and work in the city centre or the European quarter.
-Brussels benefits from well connected Metro, bus and tram lines and an easy-to-use MOBIB card systems which allows passengers to reload every type of fare and season ticket, making travelling around the city effortless.
+Although many residents in Brussels tend to drive, public transport is often the preferred method of transportation for expats who live and work in the city centre or the European quarter.
+Brussels benefits from well connected Metro, bus and tram lines and an easy-to-use MOBIB card systems which allows passengers to reload every type of fare and season ticket, making travelling around the city effortless for expats.
 The MOBIB card only costs 5 EUR and is valid for 5 years.

 - One-way ticket: 2.10 EUR